© 2021 CyberNews - Latest tech news, product reviews, and analyses.

 In this article, we’ll explore the topic of malware: how it works, what it does, and how you can protect yourself against it.

-There are plenty of quality antivirus services to choose from.
-TotalAV is one of the best antivirus programs, and it takes care of a wide range of viruses, trojans, and other malware.
+Don't let another data breach scare you.
+TotalAV is one of the best antivirus programs, and it takes care of a wide range of viruses, trojans, and other malware that might want to attack your devices.
+This antivirus software will secure all of your devices and optimize your system to work smoothly.

 Malware isn’t all homogenous.
 Lots of different kinds of malware do different things.
 However, they all have one thing in common: malware helps its creator at the expense of the victim and their computer.